power rack and half rack

 Power Racks

 These are the square looking frames with 4 uprights, lots of holes in the uprights and top and bottom horizintal bars connecting everything together.
 A staple of strength zones in commercial gyms, what are they and why do you need one?
+Why not read our guide on how to use a power rack to help improve your strength?

 Safety When Lifting